 Germline mutations are present in every cell of the body.
-These mutations run in families, and a person may inherit them from a parent.
-About 5–10% of breast cancer cases develop because a person has a hereditary predisposition to breast cancer.
+These mutations run in families, and a person may inherit them from a biological parent.
+About

 On the other hand, somatic mutations are changes that develop after birth.
 These changes occur in a single cell and in any cells that derive from that single cell if it divides.
 A person cannot inherit somatic mutations.

-Genetic testing does not yet play a role in the diagnosis or detection of MBC.
+Genetic testing does not yet play a role in diagnosing or detecting MBC.

 A doctor diagnoses MBC the same way they do other stages of breast cancer — with laboratory tests, imaging tests, and biopsies.

-However, research is ongoing into how genetic testing can help oncologists catch breast cancer just as it starts to spread beyond the affected breast.
+However, research is ongoing into how genetic testing can help oncologists, who are doctors specializing in cancer, detect breast cancer just as it starts to spread beyond the affected breast.

-Genetic testing is useful for determining a person’s risk of developing breast cancer in the first place.
+Genetic testing is useful for determining a person’s risk of developing breast cancer.

-- has a blood relative with a variant in an implicated gene that is known or likely to cause breast cancer
+- has a blood relative with a variant in an implicated gene known or likely to cause breast cancer

-- has a personal history of breast cancer and meets other sub-criteria, including age, previous cancer diagnosis, and ethnicity
+- has a personal history of breast cancer and meets other subcriteria, including age and previous cancer diagnosis

 The results of genetic testing can be valuable to family members as well.